F5Networks/f5-openstack-heat/docs/templates/unsupported/ref_f5plugins_deploy-composite-iapp-get-file-answers.rst

-Deploy iAPP Using Answers File
+Deploy iApp Using Answers File
 ==============================

 Download the template via the link below, or copy and paste the text into a new file (must be saved as ``.yaml``.